In this article, we'll cover:

 History of teleconferencing

 Historically, these teleconference meetings were conducted via traditional PBX and PSTN (public switched telephone network) telephone lines and were restricted to voice calls.
 However, as telecommunications technology has developed, the term is increasingly used more generically to describe the numerous ways in which we communicate in groups electronically.
 Some argue that there are six different teleconference types: voice communication, audio graphic, computer, video, business television (BTV), and distance education.
-Still, for the most part, and the sake of simplicity, these can be condensed down to the essentials: audio conferencing and video conferencing.
+Still, for the most part, and for the sake of simplicity, these can be condensed down to the essentials: audio conferencing and video conferencing.
 We will examine each in a little more detail later in this post.

 In essence, a teleconference is a digital meeting between two or more participants and is mostly conducted via an audio or video call.
 Features available such as VoIP (voice over internet protocol) and video now offer teams an easy and effective way to communicate with each other or with clients and partners from a distance.